-Whether you are getting away from the home for a weekend, or embarking on an adventure in a foreign country, often your body isn’t your primary concern.
-Vacations offer many opportunities to overindulge, as you are away from your normal routine and there are so many temptations abroad.
-Being healthy while away from your home can be a challenge, so here are 6 tips to help you.
+Whether you are getting away from the home for a weekend or embarking on an adventure in a foreign country, often your body isn’t your primary concern.
+That's why it's a good idea to take extra care and precaution when getting prepared for a trip.

-My favorite sunscreens:
+My favourite sunscreens:

 Organika Coenzyme Q10 Sunscreen Lotion: A broad spectrum water and sweat-resistant SPF25 sunscreen made with natural ingredients.
-This sunscreen uses zinc-oxide and titanium-dioxide, two metals that lay on the skin without being absorbed and reflect UVA and UVB rays, which are the main factors in sunburns and accelerated skin aging.
+This sunscreen uses zinc-oxide and titanium-dioxide, two metals that lay on the skin without being absorbed and reflect UVA and UVB rays, which are the main factors in sunburns and accelerated skin ageing.

 Badger Balm Sport Unscented Sunscreen: This SPF35 all-natural sunscreen uses only 5 ingredients and doesn’t include any added scents.
-In addition to being waterproof, the sunscreen also nourishes and moisturizes your skin.
+In addition to being waterproof, this sunscreen also nourishes and moisturizes your skin.
 Badger Balm is committed to lessening their environmental footprint by using a BPA and phthalate-free tube from #2 recyclable plastic and creating their sunscreen from a biodegradable sunflower oil base.

-Following up with your skin with a natural moisturizer after a sunburn is also important.
+Following up with a natural moisturizer after a sunburn is also important.
 When a sunburn does occur, more water is sent to the skin, so it’s important to retain that water with moisturizer to avoid dehydration.
 Moisturizing with coconut oil is an excellent option for your summer skin care regime.

-3. Don’t Overindulge
+3. Don’t overindulge.

 Surrounded by interesting new dishes and flavorful restaurants, there isn’t much of an incentive to cook or eat healthy, and that is fine!
 Vacations are meant for breaking your diet plan.
-The mindset that keeps me from overindulging is eating to sample the flavor of dishes, not necessarily to finish every dish.
+The mindset that keeps me from overindulging is eating to sample the flavour of dishes, not necessarily to finish every dish.
 It helps if you are in a small group and can order dishes to share.

 Also, don’t skip out on your fruits and veggies, as they are a great source of essential vitamins.
 Many places you visit will have farmer’s markets where you can purchase fresh fruits and talk to the locals.
 Experimenting with new food can also include trying local fruits and vegetables!

-5. Prepare Your Body
+5. Prepare your body.

-6. Keep Active
+6. Keep active.

-Vacations are time to relax and enjoy a refreshing new environment, but also an opportunity for people to take the laziest route.
+Vacations are a great time to relax and enjoy a refreshing new environment, but also an opportunity for people to take the laziest route.
 Imagine relaxing on a sunny beach or on the dock of a secluded lake.
 There isn’t much that would compel you to break your stupor.
 Inactivity is a cause of lower metabolism, and I’m sure that you aren’t planning out every healthy meal while abroad.
 Try to burn some excess energy by consciously taking walks when you aren’t going too far.

-This is less obvious on shorter vacations, where the dangers of sedentary behavior aren’t as pronounced (but it doesn’t mean you should slack on exercise).
+This is less obvious on shorter vacations, where the dangers of sedentary behaviour aren’t as pronounced (but it doesn’t mean you should slack on exercise).
 If you are spending long months abroad, try to keep moving on foot.
 Instead of taking a car around a new town, explore the town on your feet.
 You will see more of the town and get a good dose of exercise as well!